Referite/.github/profile/README.md

 ## What is Referite?

-Referite is a dynamic and innovative group where the worlds of "referee" and "write" seamlessly converge.
-This unique blend of two powerful concepts embodies our passion for fair play, critical analysis, and creative expression.
+Referite is a web application for the Paris Organizing Committee to manage event scheduling and record medal results for the 2024 Olympic Games.
+It provides a referee login portal, real-time result tracking, data validation, and a user interface for managing competition details and country participation.

 ## Mockup